Information for students and alumni during COVID-19

 The sudden closure of businesses and tight social distancing restrictions on the movement of people to try slow down the spread of COVID-19 has had unprecedented effects on employment and businesses activity.
 This may be causing uncertainty and confusion for students and graduates who are job hunting and/or thinking about their next steps.

-As we closely monitor the ongoing situation we are currently offering all one to one appointments and careers events online to help people through this time by providing information, advice, tips and news.
+We are closely monitoring the situation to help people through this time by providing information, advice, tips and news.
 Keep coming back to this page for the latest updates.

 - We are currently offering one to one appointments online via Microsoft Teams (Office 365), you can book in advance via JobsLive.